-- SILICONE NIPPLE – The BPA-free silicone nipple is a signature MAM pacifier design, with silky SkinSoft material and a symmetrical shape that’s ideal for jaw and teeth development.
+- SILICONE NIPPLE: The BPA-free silicone boy and girl pacifier has the signature MAM design, with silky SkinSoft material and a symmetrical shape that’s ideal for jaw and teeth development.

-- STERILIZING STORAGE CASE – Add water and pop into the microwave to sterilize MAM pacifiers in just 3 minutes.
-No separate sterilizer means fewer baby items to take on the go!
+- SELF – STERILIZING CASE: Add water and pop into the microwave to sterilize MAM silicone pacifiers 0-6 months in just 3 minutes and store in case for at home and travel to protect the pacifiers.

-- COMFORTABLE SHIELD – These cute pacifiers for toddlers are fun and functional.
-The curved shield with openings keeps older babies comfortable and allow skin to breathe.
+- VENTILATED & COMFORTABLE SHIELD: These cute pacifiers for babies have a curved sterilizing shield with openings to keep baby comfortable, prevent moisture build-up, and allow baby’s skin to breathe.